1980 United States elections

-The 1980 United States elections were held on Tuesday, November 4.
-Republican presidential nominee Ronald Reagan defeated incumbent Democratic President Jimmy Carter.
-Republicans also won control of the Senate, though Democrats retained a majority in the House of Representatives.
-The election is sometimes referred to as part of the "Reagan Revolution", a conservative realignment in U.S. politics, and marked the start of the Reagan Era.
+Elections were held on Tuesday, November 4, 1980.
+Republican presidential nominee Ronald Reagan defeated incumbent Democratic President Jimmy Carter in a landslide.
+Republicans picked up seats in both chambers of Congress and won control of the Senate, though Democrats retained a majority in the House of Representatives.
+The election is sometimes referred to as part of the "Reagan Revolution", a conservative realignment in U.S. politics and marked the start of the Reagan Era.

 Reagan defeated George H. W. Bush and other candidates in the 1980 Republican presidential primaries, while Carter fended off a challenge from Senator Ted Kennedy in the 1980 Democratic primaries.
 In the general election, Reagan won 489 of 538 electoral votes and 50.7 percent of the popular vote, while Carter won 41.0 percent of the popular vote and independent candidate John B. Anderson took 6.6 percent of the vote.

 Republicans picked up twelve Senate seats to take control of a chamber of Congress for the first time since the 1954 elections.
 They picked up 34 seats in the House, but Democrats retained a comfortable majority in that chamber.
 In the gubernatorial elections, Republicans won a net gain of four seats.
-This was the first presidential election since 1968 that the winning candidate had coattails in the House and Senate.
-This was the last election until 2020, when a chamber of Congress changed hands in a presidential election, and the first since 1952.
+This was the first presidential election since 1964 that the winning candidate had coattails in the House and Senate.
+This was the last election until 2020 when a chamber of Congress changed hands in a presidential election, and the first to do so since 1952.
+The 97th Congress was also the first since the 72nd Congress after the 1930 elections to have each house controlled by a different party.

-This is the only time since 1889 that a newly elected president's party controlled only one house of Congress.
+This marks the most recent of four occasions where a newly elected president entered office with a divided legislature, which also occurred in 1860, 1876, and 1884.
+1876 is the only other occasion where the president's party held the Senate, but not the House.
+A divided Congress also occurred after the 1984 and 2012 elections.

 Issues

 Domestic issues

-The United States in the 1970s underwent "stagflation"—a wrenching period of low economic growth, high inflation and high interest rates and intermittent energy crises.
+The United States in the 1970s underwent "stagflation"—a wrenching period of low economic growth, high inflation, and high interest rates and intermittent energy crises.
 These issues played a large role in the 1980 campaign.

 While during Barry Goldwater's 1964 campaign, many voters saw his warnings about a too-powerful government as hyperbolic and only 30% of the electorate agreed that government was too powerful, by 1980 a majority of Americans believed that government held too much power.